 Willingness to use DBT skills to maintain a safe and therapeutic milieu and home environment

-Motivated to recover or decrease behavioral symptoms
+Motivated (or using the willingness skill!) to recover or decrease behavioral symptoms

 Patient is in need of step-down care from inpatient, residential, or partial-hospitalization programs (PHP) or step-up care from outpatient treatment.

 To learn more about admission to the program, please contact our clinical intake team or request more information.